Joule Thief Efficiency

 RLoad-33.282-62.90%

-Replacing Q1 and D1 with MOSFETs in a synchronous configuration could significantly reduce junction losses, potentially raising overall efficiency to around 80 %, which aligns with what one would expect from a well-designed boost converter producing 3 V from a 1 V supply.
+Replacing Q1 and D1 with MOSFETs in a synchronous configuration could significantly reduce junction losses, raising overall efficiency to around 80 %

 Considering the simplicity of the circuit, the Joule Thief performs quite well.
 If higher efficiency is desired, reducing switching losses seems the most promising place to start.